 A new award here for the Pondys celebrating the best moment in pro wrestling for the year.

 So, the best wrestling moment of 2020?
 For me, it isn't even close.
 Edge coming out after his theme music hit - you think you know me!!!? - was just old-school-wrestling-surprise-levels.

 The kicker was the genuine look on Edge's face once he cleared the smoke and the moment consumed him.
 Just, awesome.

-Honorable Mention: Sting Returns to TNT Television, Tessa Blanchard wins Impact World Championship; AEW/Impact Collaboration; Roman Reigns Heel Turn;
+Honorable Mention: Sting Returns to TNT Television, Tessa Blanchard wins Impact World Championship; AEW/Impact Collaboration; and, Roman Reigns Heel Turn

 *Pro Wrestling Tag Team of the Year: The North (Impact)

 As far as I'm concerned, this isn't even close.
 The North gets the nod.

 Honorable Mention: FTR (AEW) and The New Day (WWE)

 *Female Pro Wrestling of the Year: Bayley (WWE)

 Bayley made HUGE strides this year, and really, was one of the better acts in WWE for 2020 after turning heel.
 From her work with Sasha Banks as the Golden Role Models right into her solo act, Bayley's transition and catapult in 2020 was yes - ding dong!
 Hello! - amazing.